vmware-tanzu-labs/tanzu-validated-solutions/src/reference-designs/tpsm-ag-on-vsphere-ref.md

 ### vSphere Cluster Design for VMware Cloud Foundation

-The vSphere cluster design should account for the specific needs of standard, stretched, and remote clusters, as well as the life cycle management of ESXi hosts based on workload characteristics.
-This documentation focuses on standard workload clusters. **This documentation focuses exclusively on standard workload clusters.**
+The vSphere cluster design should account for the specific needs of standard, stretched, and remote clusters, as well as the life cycle management of ESXi hosts based on workload characteristics.  **This documentation focuses on standard workload clusters.**

 ![](./img/tpsm-ag-on-vsphere/domain-esxi-diag.png)